 Supporting documents required with your Academic Transcript

 The academic transcript includes your final grades in all subjects throughout your course.
-A backlog certificate from your institution is required by several colleges as verification of backlog history.
+Several colleges require a backlog certificate from your institution as verification of backlog history.
 Backlogs can affect your prospects of admission to many universities.

-What is the difference between an Academic Transcript and a Degree Certificate?
+Difference between an Academic Transcript and a Degree Certificate

 Although both these documents are proof of education and qualification, they have some differences.